Bayramito/responsive-single-page-design/README.md

 ## Technologies used

-Reach
+React
 SASS
 HTML5
 Bootstrap
 Gulp
 Axios
 Express

 ## Description
 I made one of the sections in the design more dynamic than the other ones, thats why i built a inner server to the application just to simulate like a server.
 This server provides data to "Feedback" section in the design.